 Basically, there are three major categories of documents where you can put your translation efforts: technical, marketing and legal texts.

 Let’s look at the 4 categories in more detail.

 1. TECHNICAL TEXTS

 Product specifications, user manuals, catalogues

-First and foremost it is imperative that your customers understand clearly what your machines do and how to use them.
-But think about technical documentation like product specifications, user manuals, catalogues, health and safety documents, Material Safety Data Sheets, user and operating instructions, service and maintenance manuals.
+First and foremost your customers must understand clearly what your machines do and how to use them.
+But think about technical documentation like product specifications, user manuals, catalogues, health and safety documents, Material Safety Data Sheets, user and operating instructions, service, and maintenance manuals.
 They are full of technical jargon and terminology.